godotengine/godot-docs/classes/class_inputeventmidi.rst

 - void **set_instrument** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_instrument** **(** **)**

 The instrument of this input event.
 This value ranges from 0 to 127.
-Refer to the instrument list on the General MIDI wikipedia article to see a list of instruments, except that this value is 0-index, so subtract one from every number on that chart.
+Refer to the instrument list for `General MIDI <https://en.wikipedia.org/wiki/General_MIDI#Program_change_events>`__ to see a list of instruments, except that this value is 0-index, so subtract one from every number on that chart.
 A standard piano will have an instrument number of 0.

 .. rst-class:: classref-item-separator